hydephp/develop/docs/digging-deeper/customization.md

 ### Configuration API Recap

 HydePHP uses the same configuration system as Laravel.
-Here's a quick recap: from the [Laravel Documentation](https://laravel.com/docs/10.x/configuration).
+Here's a quick recap from the [Laravel Documentation](https://laravel.com/docs/10.x/configuration):

 You may easily access your configuration values using the global `config` function from anywhere in your application.
 The configuration values may be accessed using "dot notation" syntax, which includes the name of the file and option you wish to access.